dicebear/definitions/README.md

 # DiceBear Definitions

+> [!NOTE]
+> This project is still in alpha stage and will only be used in future versions
+> of DiceBear.

 This repository contains all official avatar style definitions for DiceBear.
 An avatar style definition is a JSON file that describes how to create an avatar.
 It contains all necessary information like available elements and colors.
 The